teach-afp/www/input/lecture2.md

 * In contrast, an embedded DSL is written in a host language.
   - It inherits the infrastructure (and programming language abstractions) of the host language.
-  - In this course, we use Haskell as the host language.
+  - In this course, we use Haskell as the host language
   - We will leverage Haskell
     * powerful type system,
     * generic programming features,